 Overall Redstone is an excellent school.
 The principal is readily available and takes action on perceived problems; she runs a tight ship and has high standards for the teachers.
 The school values diversity and growth.
 The teachers keep parents abreast of current events (via email) and are generally pleasant to work with..
 The parents are involved and frequently volunteer in the classroom.
 The school building itself is on a larger plot of greenland located in a suburban neighborhood with easy access to Quebec.
 The sole negative Children are asked to conform to the rank & file early (Kindergarten) and are kept to a strict schedule with limited time to blow off steam outdoors.
 However this seems to be the current trend now in nearly all schools including public charter and private.

 Redstone Elementary School is a public middle school in Highlands Ranch.
-687 children attend Redstone Elementary School and identify primarily as White, non-Hispanic; Hispanic; and Asian.
-2% of the 687 students here have subsidized lunches.
-The student to teacher ratio at Redstone Elementary School is 20:1.
+687 students go to Redstone Elementary School and identify as White, non-Hispanic; Hispanic; and Asian.
+2% of the 687 students here get reduced lunch prices.
+The ratio of students to teachers at Redstone Elementary School is 20:1.
 Rocky Heights Middle School is one of the nearest middle schools.